 Recipients are selected by the Merrimack department of athletics.
 All questions regarding this type of aid should be directed to the coach and the assistant athletic director of compliance.

 A number of individuals, foundations and corporations have donated money to establish nearly 250 endowed and restricted scholarships at Merrimack College.
 These scholarships vary in character and purpose.
 Some support study in a particular field, others provide assistance to students from designated geographic areas.

 Endowed and restricted scholarships are based on merit, leadership capability and financial need.
 Endowment scholarship awards will be made during the academic year by the Office of Financial Aid.
 Scholarships designated for entering students do not require a separate application.

 If you are selected as a recipient, you will be notified of the award name and to whom a letter of thanks must be addressed.
 Your acceptance of these funds implies permission for the college to publicize the award.

 Pell Grants are awarded to students who have filed the FAFSA and whose expected family contribution falls within federal guidelines.
-Awards for full-time students in 2016-17 are expected to range from $600 to $5,815 per year.
+Awards for full-time students in 2019-20 range from $657 to $6,195 per year.